 By the Performing Nature Research Center (PNRC), Delacon is always one step ahead.
 It is one of the largest industry-owned trial sites for phytogenic research.
 This unique facility supports precise experimentation, applicable to measurements on a global scale.
 Highly controlled, in vivo experiments in standardized conditions provide valuable data on feed palatability, nutrient digestibility, animal performance, and environmental impacts.
 A hermetically air-tight emission section allows for precise analyses of the gaseous composition of exhaust air with photo-acoustic measurements during the growth and production of swine and poultry.
 This system reveals valuable quantified and temporal information about carbon dioxide, methane, ammonia, and nitrogen dioxide outputs.
 Thus, Delacon is able to explore the diverse phytogenic universe deeper and deeper to develop new phytogenic formulations that relieve the environment and enhance animal welfare.

 Challenges regarding sustainable swine, poultry and dairy production with respect to environmental impact, especially facing the climate change, highlight the importance of nutritional expertise to optimize feed management.
-Phytogenic feed additives have shown their ability to improve performance, support health status and at the same time contribute to a reduction of emission losses in animal husbandry.
+Phytogenic feed additives have shown their ability to improve performance, support resilience and at the same time contribute to a reduction of greenhouse gas emissions from livestock.
 Hence, they represent an effective, natural tool on the frontline in the challenge of managing the balancing act of profitable and yet environmentally friendly livestock production.